TaoLee0510/seq_sim/README.md

   time_interval: This parameter sets the time interval to record the evolved sequence.
 Meanwhile, at the recording time, the program calculated confidence.

-  simulation_times: The times of the simulations you wanna run.(100 is enough)
+  simulation_times: The times of the simulations you wanna run.

-  Divergency_mutations: This parameter controls the polymorphic level of two sequences which are used to calculate the phylogenic confidence.
-The value is based on the Ka/Ks.
+  Divergence: This parameter controls the polymorphic level of two sequences which are used to calculate the phylogenic confidence.

   Divergency_sampling_times: The resampling time of the polymorphic sequences.